pyOpenSci/pyopensci.github.io/_pages/home.md

 to improving the visibility and quality of scientific software.
 They do so by providing a review and publishing process so that authors of packages can publish their packages with a DOI and citable artifact.
-JOSS reviews are limited in scope and the
+JOSS reviews are [more limited scope](https://joss.readthedocs.io/en/latest/review_criteria.html) compared to pyOpenSci and the
 [submission criteria](https://joss.readthedocs.io/en/latest/review_criteria.html)
 are less stringent than those of pyOpenSci.